Highly anisotropic magnetism in the vanadium-based kagome metal TbV6Sn6: Introduction

-In this work, we report the synthesis of single crystals of TbV$_6$Sn$_6$ and study their crystal structure and electronic properties using synchrotron x-ray diffraction, magnetic susceptibility, magnetotransport and heat capacity measurements.
+In this work, we report the synthesis of single crystals of TbV$_6$Sn$_6$ and study their crystal structure and electronic properties using synchrotron X-ray diffraction, magnetic susceptibility, magnetotransport, and heat capacity measurements.
 X-ray diffraction data reveal a $P6/mmm$ hexagonal symmetry maintained to 10 K, and magnetization measurements reveal ferromagnetic order below $T_C=$4.3(2) K with a strong easy-axis alignment of Tb moments along the crystallographic c-axis.
-Magnetotransport data show high mobility and multiband behavior at low temperature, and our results motivate TbV$_6$Sn$_6$ as a host of Chern-gapped Dirac fermions due to the interplay between Tb-site magnetism and the Dirac electronic spectrum of the V-site kagome nets.
+Magnetotransport data show high mobility and multiband behavior at low temperature, and our results motivate TbV$_6$Sn$_6$ as a host of tunable Chern gaps due to the interplay between Tb-site magnetism, spin-orbit coupling, and the Dirac electronic spectrum of the V-site kagome nets.